MusondaSinkala/mlops_project/README.md

 **Model Performance:** Forecasting accuracy of localized marginal energy prices, calculated by comparing it to the real data as it becomes available.

-By focusing on future projections, this system enhances decision-making for new residents while improving efficiency compared to the status quo.

 ### Contributors

 | Name                            | Responsible for | Link to their commits in this repo |